40 BEST Things To Do In Golden, BC

 Have a Meal in an Igloo

-Reposados is Downtown Golden’s newest restaurant and is the first place you should head after enjoying all the things to do in Golden.
+Reposados is one of Downtown Golden’s newest restaurants and is the first place you should head after enjoying all the things to do in Golden.
 Established by two local Golden women, Reposados was born when they realized Golden, BC, was missing a little spice.

 They bring a fresh and unique twist to traditional tacos and only use the freshest produce to create mouth-watering dishes.
 Everything is made fresh daily, and you can truly taste it when you take a bite of a burrito here.
 We were initially drawn here because of the healthy-sounding menu, and now we eat here every time we visit Golden!